 Members enjoy many benefits, including a subscription to the AWI Quarterly magazine and an opportunity to receive free copies of our books and other materials as they are published.
 In addition, we keep you informed of AWI's progress with special mailings as well as an annual report.
-Members are invited to the Albert Schweitzer Medal presentation and reception in honor of its recipient.

 With minimal overhead, we put your tax-deductible contribution to work immediately to help animals.
 AWI consistently receives high ratings from charity watchdog organizations for its wise use of contributions.

 The minimum donation for AWI membership is $35, except for a $10 student or senior citizen membership.
 When you donate, you will automatically begin receiving the AWI Quarterly, and you are immediately eligible for member benefits.
 Also, ordering an AWI Quarterly subscription through our publication store constitutes a membership donation.

 Here are some of our most memorable successes during this past fiscal year—made achievable by the support and donations from our dedicated members across the globe:

 - AWI provided on-the-ground expertise to help Senegal National Parks and local communities restore wildlife habitat in the Sahel for scimitar-horned oryx, red-necked ostrich, and other native animals.